thiblahute/meson-website/Cross-compilation.md

 * *build machine* is the computer that is doing the actual compiling
 * *host machine* is the machine on which the compiled binary will run
-* *target machine* is the machine on which the compiled binary's output will run
+* *target machine* is the machine on which the compiled binary's output will run (this is only meaningful for programs such as compilers that, when run, produce object code for a different CPU than what the program is being run on)

 This might be easier to understand through examples.
 Let's start with the regular, not cross-compiling case.
 In these cases all of these three machines are the same.
 Simple so far.